Metaswitch/clearwater-readthedocs/docs/Multiple_Network_Support.md

 ### Project Clearwater Configuration

 Now that the signalling namespace is configured and has networking set up, it's time to apply it to Project Clearwater.
-To do this, add the following two lines to `/etc/clearwater/shared_config`:
+To do this, change the `local_ip`, `public_ip` and `public_hostname` lines in `/etc/clearwater/local_config` to refer to the node's identities in the signaling network and add the following lines:

     signaling_namespace=<namespace name>
     signaling_dns_server=<DNS IP address>

-And change the `local_ip` line in `/etc/clearwater/local_config` to the IP address on the signalling network.
+    management_local_ip=<Node's local IP address in the management

 If you've not yet installed the Project Clearwater services, do so now and the namespaces will be automatically used.